 For many people, finding out about their HIV infection is a great shock and personal crisis.
 It is important that no one is left alone in this crisis.
 In addition to being upset about the infection itself, a new HIV diagnosis can raise a wide range of questions.
 Examples of questions that you may have: Can I live a normal life with HIV?
 Who should I tell about my HIV infection?
 And how?
 Will HIV affect my relationships and my sex life?
 Can I have children?
 Does HIV affect career choices or do I have to tell my workplace about the infection?
 Hivpoint’s support and crisis discussions will help you reflect and think about all these issues.

 Hivpoint offers free and confidential support and crisis discussion meetings with staff.
-We can organize the discussions at Hivpoint’s offices in Helsinki and Oulu and, if necessary, also elsewhere.
+We can organize the discussions at Hivpoint’s office in Helsinki and if necessary, also elsewhere.
 Maybe you feel most comfortable meeting at a park or in a cafe?
 We’ll make that happen!
 Meetings can be held face-to-face, by phone, or over video call.
 We can speak in Finnish, English, Russian and Somali.
 We van also use an interpreter if needed.